 Asking questions began when David while we were dating.
 We’ve added more over the years, even expanding into other areas.

-These questions have created an openness in our relationship and marriage.
+These 50 Deep Questions to Ask Your Spouse on Your Anniversary have created an openness in our relationship and marriage.
 Every few months, we ask each other these questions as a way to check-in and make sure we’re heading in the right direction.

 I wanted to make this list of questions available for everyone to help other couples grow closer together.
 When your love life is in a good place, the other areas of your life work better.
 When your marriage is in a rocky place, however, it negatively affects all the other areas of your life.